Iridium SBD + GPS

-The BigRedBee SBD allows you to send and receive short messages from anywhere on Earth with a clear view of the sky using the Iridium satellite network.
+The BigRedBee SBD + GPS allows you to send and receive short messages from anywhere on Earth with a clear view of the sky using the Iridium satellite network.
 No cell phone / GSM / APRS or other radio service is required.
-The integrated GPS and power management features provide a completely self contained system, no external components required.
-Extremely low idle power consumption means standby time are measured in months with a battery not much larger than the transmitter itself.
+The integrated u-blox GPS and power management features provide a completely self contained system, no external components required.
+Extremely low idle power consumption means standby time are measured in months.

 At just 1.75" x 1.75", the BigRedBee SBD is the smallest complete Iridium SBD system available in the world..